lrghust/simple-gossip-database-example/README.md

 > Ruiguang Li

-I implement a simple distributed database based on gossip protocol.
+A simple distributed database based on gossip protocol.

+**Features**
+- Gossip Protocol
+- Multi-Client Support
+- State Machine Replica
+- Easy to launch new replica

 ## 1 Usage
-*Details of implementation will be talked in next part*
+*Details of implementation will be discussed in next part.*

 1. Launch Load Balance Server first:
 ```bash